GeoscienceAustralia/vaws/_sources/ch01_introduction.rst.txt

 The VAWS tool takes a component-based approach to modelling building vulnerability.
 It is based on the premise that overall building damage is strongly related to the failure of key connections.

 The tool generates a building model by randomly selecting parameter values from predetermined probability distributions using a Monte Carlo process.
-Values include component and connection strengths, external pressure coefficients, shielding coefficients, wind speed profile, building orientation, debris damage parameters, and component masses.
+Values include component and connection strengths, external pressure coefficients, shielding coefficients, wind speed profile with height, building orientation, debris damage parameters, and component masses.

 Then, for progressive gust wind speed increments, it calculates the forces in all critical connections using influence coefficients, assesses which connections have failed and translates these into a damage scenario and costs the repair.
 Using the repair cost and the full replacement cost, it calculates a damage index for each wind speed.